sidanasparsh/CMPE-275-Lab-2---REST-API-Persistence-and-Transactions/README.md

 a.
 All these operations should be transactional.
 b.
 You must use JPA and persist the user data into a database.
 If you are on Amazon EC2, you need to use MySQL; For GCP, you can use either Cloud Datastore, or Cloud SQL.
 c.
 Please add proper JavaDoc comments.
-d.
-You must keep your server running for at least three weeks upon submission.
-Once your code is submitted to Canvas, you cannot make any further deployment/upload to your app on the server, or it will be considered as late submission or even cheating.
-You may be asked to show the server log and deployment history upon the TA’s request.